I have been asked to say more about fogging – a safe experiment.

-“I” statements avoid this; we speak only for ourselves.
+“I” statements avoid this; speak only for yourself.
 This helps us take responsibility for our own words and actions.

 Look at, and listen to, the other person.
-In ordinary conversations it is normal to talk over one another and, most often, we get away with it. .
-Indeed, as we listen to the other person we switch off even earlier than we realise in order to consider our own reply – before we even open our mouth!
+In ordinary conversations it is normal to talk over one another and, most often, we get away with it.
+Indeed, as we listen to the other person we switch off even earlier than we realise – to formulate our own reply – before we even open our mouth!

 Minimal encouragers might include:

 - a positive nod of the head.
 Up and down, not side to side (think about it!).

 - an encouraging use of hands that say ‘do go on’.

 - attending the other person with ‘good’ eye contact.
 That is, not staring, but still.
 Do move your eyes around the face, as it might appear that you are staring.
 That will interfere with a ‘good’ conversation.
 Do not use these movements in a rapid and distracted fashion.
 If this is difficult for you, and it is for many, try focusing on the tip of other person’s nose.

 - A body posture that is straight and still.
 Beware of slouching and letting your body drift away.